 Stainless steel is an excellent material to build grills, smoker boxes, and just about any major cooking appliance.
 However, it is essential to understand the difference between various grades of steel.
 Different steel grades will affect the quality, durability, and heat tolerance of the product.
 The higher the steel grade, the better the product will be.

-Another common material used to build smoker boxes for gas and propane grills is cast iron.
-Cast iron boxes can take longer to heat up but do a better job at absorbing and retaining heat, which helps during long cooks.
-By absorbing and keeping heat better, cast iron boxes can start generating smoke quicker between wood refills.
+Another common material used to build wood chip boxes for gas and propane grills is cast iron.
+Iron boxes can take longer to heat up but do a better job at absorbing and retaining heat, which helps during long cooks.
+By absorbing and keeping heat better, these boxes can start generating smoke quicker between wood refills.

-Cast iron smoker boxes do a great job transferring heat to the wood and keeping a more steady smoke flow during long cooks.
-Cast iron boxes can last for years if properly maintained.
+Cast iron construction smoker boxes do a great job transferring heat to the wood and keeping a more steady smoke flow during long cooks.
+These boxes can last for years if properly maintained.

 Good Lid Design